salvatorecalo/risc-v-laboratory/laboratorio3/es2/file.md

 # It's the same as the first
-## you only need to change feww lines
+## you only need to change few lines